codaco1a/project-clean/Documentations/aws-eb-cli-related.md

   You can download AWS CLI setup application via AWS official website.

 * EBS:
   AWS recommends that you download EBS via thier setup/script.
-You might need first to download python via pyenv package manager along side with git(SCM), virtualenv via pipx.
+You might need first to download python via pyenv package manager along side with git(SCM) and virtualenv.
-  Remember that these are the recommended.
-You can just download each dependency as you wish.

 * Configuration:
   You will need to provide `AWS ACCESS KEY ID` and `AWS SECRET ACCESS KEY` to these CLIs.